IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/TensorflowImage/README.md

                   ) starter(root) ]
         End Application

- Change MLDL_TOP in the above application profile to the actuall share directory location in your environment
+ Change MLDL_TOP in the above application profile to the share directory location in your environment

  Restart LSF daemons on the LSF Master and Master Candidate hosts Verify job submission with a docker container is working.
 For example,